anttiluode/ClockfieldMeetsGeometricNeuron/README.md

 **(1)** The neuron's chirality readout is, numerically, the Fubini–Study symplectic (Berry) form to correlation `0.999`; the Clockfield's `Γ` is exactly the flat→Fubini–Study conversion factor.
 The two constructs really are the imaginary and real halves of one Hermitian form. **(2)** On a 2-D Kähler manifold the canonical Dolbeault–Dirac operator satisfies `D² = Δ_g` (Laplace–Beltrami); we verify the construction numerically (residual `1.3×10⁻³`).
 For the neuron to *be* the Dirac operator of the Clockfield, the Clockfield's own Laplacian must therefore carry the conformal factor as `(1+τβ)²`. **(3)** It does not.
 The running Clockfield uses `1/(1+τβ)`; the corpus elsewhere uses `1/(1+τβ)⁴`.
 The mismatch is exact in vacuum and grows with field intensity (residual–`β` correlation `+0.91`), a clean conformal-power obstruction rather than a numerical artifact.

 We then ask whether the required weight is physically admissible by testing whether it supports the object the unification was meant to explain: a **stable pinned whorl** (the neuron's held-memory primitive).
-It does not.
-Under the unification weight the medium is whorl-*fertile* but whorl-*incontinent*: seeded whorls depin and annihilate.
-A pinning-strength sweep is decisive — the baseline (memory) weight holds `4/4` whorls at every pinning depth `A∈[0.7,0.99]`; the unification (Dirac) weight holds `0/4` at every depth, including a maximally deep and wide well. **The weight that makes the neuron formally the Dirac operator of the Clockfield is the opposite of, and irreconcilable by static pinning with, the weight that lets the Clockfield hold a memory.** The Kähler *geometry* is real; its identification with a memory-bearing Clockfield is falsified at the tested parameters.
-The claim that the held field is *experienced* is untouched by any of this, as it always has been.
+Under *static* pinning it does not — the medium is whorl-*fertile* but whorl-*incontinent*, and a pinning-strength sweep is decisive: the baseline (memory) weight holds `4/4` whorls at every depth `A∈[0.7,0.99]`, the unification weight holds `0/4` at every depth, including a maximally deep and wide well.
+But static pinning is not the only mechanism.
+A **thermodynamic quench** (Kibble–Zurek cooling, damping ramped up then returned to operating level) changes the outcome: with an appropriate cooling schedule, the free whorls annihilate but a *partial* set of anchored whorls (here `2/4` wells) survives the return to waking dynamics as a stable plateau, where a no-well control leaves exactly zero.
+So the duality is **not** physically sterile — the unification weight *can* hold stable topological memory, but only via a cooling/consolidation phase, at partial yield.
+The obstruction is real for static pinning and is bridged, partially, by cooling; the corrected verdict is a viable duality *conditional on consolidation*, which is itself a falsifiable prediction.
+The Kähler *geometry* is measured and real throughout; the claim that the held field is *experienced* is untouched by any of it, as it always has been.

 ---